primiano/perfetto-docs/docs/concepts/buffers.md

   same order they have been written, without gaps.

 * There is no ordering guarantee between packets written by different sequences.
-  Sequences are, by design, concurrent and more than one linearizaion is possible.
+  Sequences are, by design, concurrent and more than one linearization is possible.
 The service does NOT respect global timestamp ordering across different sequences.
 If two packets from two sequences were emitted in global timestamp order, the service can still emit them in the trace file in